Staff Compensation Administration Policy

 Internal Equity

-Internal Equity exists when employees at an organization perceive that they are being rewarded fairly according to the relative value of their jobs.
+Internal Equity exists when employees at an organization are being rewarded according to the relative value of their jobs.

 Market Adjustments